-In 2021, an incident involving multiple police officers from the Service and a subject resulted in one Service firearm being discharged with the subject being fatally wounded.
+In 2022, an incident involving the tactical team and a subject resulted in one Service firearm being discharged with the subject being fatally wounded.
 This matter was investigated by the SIU and cleared.

 f) a summary of Service policy reports and follow-ups in accordance with 4.6 above;